 Some things to keep in mind as your kittens grow:

-- Weighing kittens regularly is still a great way of monitoring health, as happy kittens will gradually and consistently gain weight as they develop.
+- Weigh your kittens regularly: This is a great way to monitor their health.
+Happy kittens will gradually and consistently gain weight as they develop.

-- All kittens need regular worming from 3 weeks old, typically done every 2-4 weeks.
+- Regular worming: All kittens require regular worming from 3 weeks old, which is typically done every 2-4 weeks.

-- It is also recommended that kittens receive their first course of vaccinations from about 6-8 weeks old, to protect them from several nasty viral diseases.
-Speak to your local veterinary clinic for tailored advice on these topics.
+- Vaccinate your kittens: It is recommended for kittens to receive their first course of vaccinations at around 6-8 weeks of age, to protect them from nasty viral diseases.

-That said, seek veterinary advice early if you have any concerns and stick to reputable sources of information.
+That said, you should seek veterinary advice as soon as possible if you have any concerns and stick to reputable sources of information.
 Good luck!